Asian shares tumble as US-China trade war renews uncertainty

 "Nobody understands where the president is coming from," he said, adding that the best thing Trump can do for market stability is to "keep quiet."

-"The problem that we're faced right now is that we are making a lot of assumptions ahead of the economic realities."
+"The problem that we're faced right now is that we are making a lot of assumptions ahead of the economic realities," he said.

 The market is now dominated by fears of a portending U.S. recession, although the American economy is actually holding up, and much of the U.S. economy is made up of consumption, Innes said.
 If interest rates come down, he added, consumer spending is likely to go up, working as a buffer for the economy.